-Instructions for Administering Unit 1

-Using the labels on the edge of the page, open your test booklet to the first page of Unit 1 and follow along while I read the directions.

-Today, you will take Unit 1 of the (grade 6, 7 or the appropriate course) Mathematics Test.
-Unit 1 has two sections.
-In the first section, you may not use a calculator.
-In the second section, you may use a calculator.
-You will not be allowed to return to the first section of the test after you start the calculator section.
-You must complete both the non-calculator and calculator sections of Unit 1 within the time allowed.
+matractions SAY Using the labels on the edge of the page, open your test booklet to the first page of Section 1 and follow along while I read the directions.
+Today, you will take Section 1 of the (grade 6, 7 or the appropriate course) Mathematics Test.
+Section 1 has two parts.
+In Part 1, you may not use a calculator.
+In Part 2, you may use a calculator.
+You will not be allowed to return to Part 1 of the test after you start Part 2.
+You must complete both the non-calculator and calculator parts of Section 1 within the time allowed.
 Read each question.
 Then, follow the directions to answer each question.
 Mark your answers by completely filling in the circles in your answer document.
 Do not make any pencil marks outside of the circles.
 If you need to change an answer, be sure to erase your first answer completely.
 If a question asks you to show or explain your work, you must do so to receive full credit.
 Only responses written within the provided space will be scored.
 If you do not know the answer to a question, you may go on to the next question.
-When you finish the first section, you may review your answers and any questions you did not answer in this section ONLY.
-Once you have reviewed your answers, continue to the calculator section.
-When you are ready to go on to the calculator section, raise your hand to receive your calculator.

-- 1. Work the problem and find an answer. - 2.
-Write your answer in the boxes at the top of the grid. - 3.
+When you finish Part 1, you may review your answers and any questions you did not answer in this part ONLY.
+Once you have reviewed your answers, continue to Part 2.
+When you are ready to go on to Part 2, raise your hand to receive your calculator.
+Turn to the next page while I continue to read the directions.
+Directions for Completing the Answer Grids 1.
+Work the problem and find an answer.
+2. Write your answer in the boxes at the top of the grid.
 Print only one number or symbol in each box.
-Do not leave a blank box in the middle of an answer. - 4.
-Under each box, fill in the circle that matches the number or symbol you wrote above.
-Make a solid mark that completely fills the circle. - 5.
-Do not fill in a circle under an unused box. - 6.
-Fractions cannot be entered into an answer grid and will not be scored.
-Enter fractions as decimals. - 7.
-See below for examples on how to correctly complete an answer grid.
+Do not leave a blank box in the middle of an answer.
+4. Under each box, fill in the circle that matches the number or symbol you wrote above.
+Make a solid mark that completely fills the circle.
+5. Do not fill in a circle under an unused box.
+6. Fractions cannot be entered into an answer grid and will not be scored.
+Enter fractions as decimals.
+7. See below for examples on how to correctly complete an answer grid.
+(SAY) This is the end of the directions in your test booklet.
 When you see a GO ON sign in your test booklet, you may go on to the next page.
 When you reach a STOP sign in your test booklet, do NOT go on until directed to do so.
+Examples of the GO ON and STOP signs are posted on the board

+Examples of the GO ON and STOP signs are posted on the board.

-If you finish early and have completely checked your work in the calculator section, raise your hand and I will collect your test materials.
+If you finish early and have completely checked your work in the calculator part, raise your hand and I will collect your test materials.
 Once I have collected your materials, you cannot get them back.